 Hot weather can kill

-What puts people at risk?
+What puts people at risk of heat stress?

 What prevents heat-related illness at home?
 Air conditioning.
 Of the records with information on home air conditioning, none of those who died had a working air conditioner.